-- (1) Authority.
+(1) Authority.
 Admission of students to Florida Polytechnic University (the "University") is within the jurisdiction of the University but subject to the regulations of the Florida Board of Governors.
-Therefore, the University regulations on admissions must be read in conjunction with Chapter 6 of the Board of Governors regulations. - (2) Timeliness of Application.
-The Office of Admissions accepts applications for admission to the University.
+Therefore, the University regulations on admissions must be read in conjunction with Chapter 6 of the Board of Governors regulations.

+(2) Timeliness of Application.
+The University accepts applications for admission as early as twelve months before the requested term of entry.
 Applicants must submit complete applications to the University before the published application deadline date for the term desired.
-The University reserves the right to return the application fee to an applicant when the application is received after the published deadline or after any enrollment limit is reached for the requested term of entry.
-The University also reserves the right to accept applications for admission after the deadline on a space-available basis. - (3) Office of Admissions.
-The Office of Admissions evaluates undergraduate admission applications using a comprehensive review and determines whether to admit an applicant.
-The University evaluates graduate admission applications using a comprehensive review and determines whether to recommend to admit an applicant.
-The Office of Admissions communicates the decisions to the applicants.
-Admission to the University is granted to undergraduates for a specific term and to graduates for a specific term and to a specific academic program.
+The University reserves the right to return the application and application fee to an applicant when the application is received after the published deadline or after any enrollment limit is reached for the requested term of entry.
+The University also reserves the right to accept applications for admission after the deadline on a space-available basis.

+(3) Office of Admissions.
+The University evaluates admission applications using a comprehensive review and the Office of Admissions communicates the decisions in letters sent to the applicants.
+Admission to the University is granted for a specific term and to a specific academic program.
 An applicant whose major is undeclared at the time of application will be assigned "undecided" as his/her academic program choice.
-The University's decision letter will include the specific term of entry and, if applicable, the academic program to which the applicant is admitted.
-The Office of Admissions will provide a written reason for denial of admission to an applicant upon the applicant's written request. - (4) Prohibited Preferences.
-The University is committed to equal educational opportunity and increasing student diversity; however, there shall not be any preferences in the admission process for applicants on the basis of race, color, national origin, disability, religion or sex. - (5) Factors for Admissions Decisions.
-In making admissions decisions, the University must take into consideration the applicant's academic ability, but may also consider other factors such as the applicant's creativity, leadership potential, innovative and entrepreneurial spirit, talent, experience, and character. - (6) Substitution or Modification in Admission Requirements Due to Disability.
+The University's decision letter will include the specific term of entry and the academic program to which the applicant is admitted.
+The Office of Admissions will provide a written reason for denial of admission to an applicant upon the applicant's written request.

+(4) Prohibited Preferences.
+The University is committed to equal educational opportunity and increasing student diversity; however, there shall not be any preferences in the admission process for applicants on the basis of race, color, national origin, disability, or sex.

+(5) Factors for Admissions Decisions.
+In making admissions decisions, the University must take into consideration the applicant's academic ability, but may also consider other factors such as the applicant's creativity, talent, and character.

+(6) Substitution or Modification in Admission Requirements Due to Disability.
 An applicant who is a qualified individual with a disability as defined by the Americans with Disabilities Act and/or Section 504 of the Rehabilitation Act and/or applicable Florida law may request a reasonable substitution or modification for any admission requirements due to the disability.